})

 How does Priority First enhance existing security systems?

 Priority First enhances existing security systems by integrating its surveillance services with them, which leads to improved oversight capabilities and operational efficiency.
+This integration creates a seamless security framework that coordinates CCTV monitoring with access control and on-site personnel.

 In what ways does CCTV monitoring contribute to safety on construction sites?

 CCTV monitoring contributes to safety by ensuring compliance with health and safety regulations and helping workers adhere to safety protocols, which reduces the likelihood of accidents.
+Continuous surveillance also provides documentation for incident investigations and safety audits.

 What is the importance of keeping a running inventory of materials and deliveries?

 Keeping a running inventory of materials and deliveries is vital for tracking equipment and ensuring accountability, which strengthens the overall security strategy on construction sites.
+This practice works in tandem with CCTV monitoring to identify discrepancies and deter internal theft.

 What are the broader benefits of investing in robust surveillance for construction sites?